davidatwhiletrue/casper-js-sdk/resources/migration-guide-v2-v5.md

 ### 7. **`Contracts` Abstraction Removed**

 With the release of version 5.0 of the `casper-js-sdk`, we removed the old abstraction for creating and interacting with deploys, including the functions `install` and `callEntrypoint`.
 This guide provides detailed steps for migrating from the old abstraction to the new approach using the SDK's updated API.

 #### Key Changes:

-- Removed Custom Abstractions: Functions like `install` and `callEntrypoint` are no longer provided as utilities.
+- **Removed Custom Abstractions**: Functions like `install` and `callEntrypoint` are no longer provided as utilities.
 Instead, the updated SDK expects developers to directly work with the core primitives of the SDK, offering more flexibility and transparency.
-- Direct Use of Deploy Utilities: Developers now work directly with the SDK's deploy and contract management primitives, such as `DeployHeader`, `ExecutableDeployItem`, and `Deploy`.
+- **Direct Use of Deploy Utilities**: Developers now work directly with the SDK's deploy and contract management primitives, such as `DeployHeader`, `ExecutableDeployItem`, and `Deploy`.
+- **Deploy Builders for Common Contracts**: For frequently used contracts such as **auction, CEP-18 (fungible tokens), and CEP-78 (NFTs)**, the SDK provides specific **deploy builders** to streamline the deployment and interaction process.
+These utilities simplify common contract interactions while maintaining flexibility.
+  You can find these deploy builders in the [utils directory](../src/utils).

 Below are examples to help you transition smoothly: